-SECTION 27.5A.
-The Department of Transportation shall negotiate with the Norfolk Southern Corporation on use of the tracks to provide Western North Carolina rail service.
-The Department may use the Reserve for Western North Carolina Rail Service for track improvements necessary to implement rail service to Western North Carolina.
-The Department shall report every six months, beginning on January 1, 2002, to the Joint Legislative Commission on Governmental Operations on the progress of the negotiations with the Norfolk Southern Corporation and the track improvements in Western North Carolina and shall report, annually, to the General Assembly on these matters.
+SECTION 27.5.(c) The Department of Transportation shall negotiate with the Norfolk Southern Corporation on use of the tracks to provide Western North Carolina rail service.
+The Department shall report every six months, beginning on or before January 15, 2002, to the Joint Legislative Commission on Governmental Operations and to the Joint Legislative Transportation Oversight Committee on the progress of the negotiations with the Norfolk Southern Corporation and the track improvements in Western North Carolina and shall report annually to the General Assembly on these matters.

-Requested by: Representatives Cole, J. Crawford, Bowie, Easterling, Oldham, Redwine, Thompson
+Requested by: Senators Gulley, Robinson, Plyler, Odom, Lee; Representatives Buchanan, Cole, J. Crawford, Bowie, Easterling, Oldham, Redwine, Thompson